adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 17 another grep flag, this is getting trivial

 task 18 use one of the character classes for this one

+task 19 can use tr multiple ways, i chose a double pipe setup, not the most efficient